 I’ve used forum contests in the past quite a lot to get more activity on forums and I consider it a powerful technique.
 Check here several forum contests ideas.
 For prizes, you can offer money, amazon gift cards, usb sticks, t-shirts, books or other things that people from your niche find them interesting.

 You may also offer incentives for members to signup.
-It may be digital products like booklets, reports or you may offer them cash, however, I don’t recommend offering them cash because most of the members will not be active after they got their prizes or they simple are not interested in your niche so they do not contribute to your community.
+It may be digital products like booklets, reports or you may offer them cash, however, I don’t recommend offering them cash because most of the members will not be active after they got their prizes or they simply are not interested in your niche so they do not contribute to your community.

 3.6 Consider paid advertising